mvltblt/network-configurations/Part-1/firewalls.md

 ## Firewalls

  ASA does not belong to the same operating system family as IOS.
 Because of this, the `line console 0` structure does not exist on ASA.
-Local authentication (SSH/console) will be covered separately in a later section using AAA commands.
+Configuration of local authentication (SSH/console) using AAA is in the next sections.

 #### Firewall_1
 ```